lyzadanger/lyza-dot-com/src/content/posts/2016/11/30/voltage-current-resistancewith-gnomes/index.md

 <a href="https://www.manning.com/books/javascript-on-things"><img src="js-on-things.png" alt="JavaScript on Things: Hardware for Web Developers by Lyza Danger Gardner" class="Pull--left" /></a>

-_The following is an excerpt from chapter 3 of_ [JavaScript on Things: Hardware for Web Developers](https://www.manning.com/books/javascript-on-things) _by me, Lyza Danger Gardner.
+_The following is an excerpt from chapter 3 of_ [JavaScript on Things: Hardware for Web Developers](https://www.manning.com/books/javascript-on-things) _by me, Lyza Danger Gardner (I also take the blame for the illustrations).
 I hope you enjoy it!
-The book is in early release (MEAP) from Manning Publications._
+The book is in early release (MEAP) from Manning Publications.
+It's intended as a soup-to-nuts get-started guide to electronics hacking for JS-familiar web developers._

 ---